christianWissmann85/adventure-jumper/docs/02_Technical_Design/TDD/SystemArchitecture.TDD.md

 - Dependency resolution for system initialization
 - Event propagation patterns

+### System Processing Flow
+1. Entity added to game world
+2. Each system evaluates the entity using `canProcessEntity()`
+3. If a system can process the entity, it adds it to its internal list
+4. On each update, systems process their entities in order of priority
+5. Within each system, `processEntity()` is called for each active entity
+6. After entity processing, `processSystem()` handles system-wide logic

+### ECS Refactoring
+The System architecture was refactored to improve maintainability and reduce code duplication:
+- Created standardized base classes for all systems
+- Implemented consistent entity filtering and processing patterns
+- Reduced duplicate code across systems by ~200 lines
+- Added backward compatibility methods for legacy code
+- Standardized lifecycle management (initialize, update, dispose)

 ### Memory Management
 - Object pooling for frequently created/destroyed entities
 - Efficient component storage and retrieval